TheRobBrennan/explore-graphql/front-end/javascript/react/apollo-client/v2.6.x/apollo-tutorial/README.md

 ##### Direct cache writes

 Direct cache writes are convenient when you want to write a simple field, like a boolean or a string, to the Apollo cache.
-We perform a direct write by calling `client.writeData()` and passing in an object with a data property that corresponds to the data we want to write to the cache.
-We've already seen an example of a direct write, when we called `client.writeData` in the `onCompleted` handler for the login `useMutation` based component.
+We perform a direct-write by calling `client.writeData()` and passing in an object with a data property that corresponds to the data we want to write to the cache.
+We've already seen an example of a direct-write, when we called `client.writeData` in the `onCompleted` handler for the login `useMutation` based component.

 Refer to `src/containers/logout-button.js` - Let's look at a similar example, where we copy the code below to create a logout button.